Zeninova/Plex-Tidal-DL-Job/README.md

 ## Features
 - **Automatic Syncing**: Regularly checks for new favorited albums on Tidal and downloads them.
 - **Plex Library Updates**: Automatically refreshes your Plex library with newly downloaded content.
+- **Daily Logging**: Automatically creates logs in the script's directory.
+New logs are created daily at midnight.

 ## Prerequisites
 - A Plex server setup with access to a Tidal subscription.